Bonham High School

 Texas A&M University-Commerce-December 2011

-This is my fifth year as a Special Education/Life Skills’ teacher on the I.W.
+This is my seventh year as a Special Education/Life Skills’ teacher on the I.W.
 Evans’ Campus.
 I consider myself especially blessed for the priviledge I’ve been given to teach and interact with such a wonderful group of students and coworkers.

 My classroom is oftentimes referred to as: “TRAILS.”
 TRAILS stands for Teaching Real Life Academics and Independent Living Skills.

 Through real-life applications in our classroom, our students learn many new things that will help them become successful citizens.
 We work hard to build our academic and social skills as well as life skills; all with a huge emphasis on character-building.
 We have delved into the amazing world of canine and equine therapy in the classroom, we play, learn and explore on field trips to The Dallas Zoo, The Christmas Tree Farm, The Pumpkin Patch and Science-Ag Day and last but not least, we make new friendships and countless memories.